mileyan/pseudo_lidar/DetailSteps.md

 ---

 <h1 id="pseudo-lidar-on-argoverse-dataset-user-manual">Pseudo-Lidar on Argoverse Dataset User Manual</h1>
-<p>This manual details the steps on how to reproduce our work of applying Pseudo-Lidar algorithm to the Argoverse Dataset.</p>
+<p>This manual details the steps on how to reproduce our work of applying Pseudo-Lidar algorithm to the Argoverse Dataset.
+This work is dedicated on SJSU HPC platform. which integrate a GPU.</p>
 <h2 id="get-the-pseudo-lidar-repository">1.
 Get the Pseudo-Lidar repository</h2>
 <p><code>git clone https://github.com/MengshiLi/pseudo_lidar.git</code><br>
 Assume your git folder is $ROOT for the following reference.</p>